 The dry method starts with sugar cooked down until it melts down and begins to caramelize.
 It works well, but can be testy.
 The sugar burns and crystallizes more easily than the wet method.

-With the wet method, you add sugar to your saucepan along with the sugar which helps the sugar reach temperatures more stably minimizing the risks of burning and crystallization.
+With the wet method, you add water to your saucepan along with the sugar which helps the sugar reach the required temperatures more stably.
+This helps to minimize the risks of burning and crystallization.

 How to Make Your Salted Caramel Sauce Thinner or Thicker

 Sometimes the end product is not the exact consistency you need for a particular baking project.
 Fortunately, it’s pretty easy to change it up as needed.